mkdocs/mkdocs/docs/user-guide/custom-themes.md

 #### Link

-A `link` navigation object contains a link which does not point to an internal MkDocs page.
+A `link` navigation object contains a link which does not point to an internal elstir page.
 The following attributes are available on `link` objects:

 ##### link.title